Saint Peter’s faces Georgetown, aims to break road slide - WTOP News

 Washington; Saturday, 2:30 p.m.
 EST

-BOTTOM LINE: Saint Peter’s will look to stop its three-game road slide when the Peacocks play Georgetown.
+BOTTOM LINE: Saint Peter’s will try to break its three-game road slide when the Peacocks take on Georgetown.

 The Hoyas have gone 5-0 in home games.
-Georgetown is 6-2 when it wins the turnover battle and averages 7.6 turnovers per game.
+Georgetown is ninth in the Big East in team defense, allowing 74.8 points while holding opponents to 42.9% shooting.

 The Peacocks are 0-3 on the road.
 Saint Peter’s allows 71.5 points to opponents and has been outscored by 3.6 points per game.

-TOP PERFORMERS: KJ Lewis is scoring 16.7 points per game with 6.1 rebounds and 2.9 assists for the Hoyas.
-Malik Mack is averaging 15.7 points and 3.1 rebounds while shooting 38.8%.
+TOP PERFORMERS: KJ Lewis is shooting 45.0% and averaging 16.7 points for the Hoyas.
+Malik Mack is averaging 15.7 points.

-Brent Bland is shooting 40.2% and averaging 15.8 points for the Peacocks.
+Brent Bland averages 3.3 made 3-pointers per game for the Peacocks, scoring 15.8 points while shooting 39.4% from beyond the arc.
 TJ Robinson is averaging 12.5 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.